kingsdigitallab/alice-thornton/frontend/posts/news/2023-09-12-beattie-cavaliercast.md

 Have a listen to find out:

-▪️ about the life of one woman during these turbulent times, from her experience of the Irish Rebellion, the civil wars, the Interregnum and the Restoration
+▪️ about the life of one woman during these turbulent times, from her experience of the Irish Rebellion, the Wars of the Three Kingdoms, the Interregnum and the Restoration

 ▪️ why Alice Thornton wrote about her life so many time over